VLSI & ASIC Digital design interview questions

 In circuit design, clock skew is a phenomenon in synchronous circuits in which the clock signal (sent from the clock circuit) arrives at different components at different times.

-This is typically due to two causes.
-The first is a material flaw, which causes a signal to travel faster or slower than expected.
-The second is distance: if the signal has to travel the entire length of a circuit, it will likely (depending on the circuit's size) arrive at different parts of the circuit at different times.
 Clock skew can cause harm in two ways.
 Suppose that a logic path travels through combinational logic from a source flip-flop to a destination flip-flop.
 If the destination flip-flop receives the clock tick later than the source flip-flop, and if the logic path delay is short enough, then the data signal might arrive at the destination flip-flop before the clock tick, destroying there the previous data that should have been clocked through.
 This is called a hold violation because the previous data is not held long enough at the destination flip-flop to be properly clocked through.
 If the destination flip-flop receives the clock tick earlier than the source flip-flop, then the data signal has that much less time to reach the destination flip-flop before the next clock tick.
 If it fails to do so, a setup violation occurs, so-called because the new data was not set up and stable before the next clock tick arrived.
 A hold violation is more serious than a setup violation because it cannot be fixed by increasing the clock period.

 Clock skew, if done right, can also benefit a circuit.
 It can be intentionally introduced to decrease the clock period at which the circuit will operate correctly, and/or to increase the setup or hold safety margins.
 The optimal set of clock delays is determined by a linear program, in which a setup and a hold constraint appears for each logic path.
 In this linear program, zero clock skew is merely a feasible point.